Photo by James Wainscoat on Unsplash

 What if now is the right time to take the time to face how you’re really feeling about a situation instead of running yourself ragged?

-Life might be more enjoyable if we put down some of that load.
-But we sometimes don’t feel like we could or should, without some big penalty.
-We need to know that it’s OK to do this and that we’re still a good person, still lovable, and still accepted.
+Life might be more enjoyable if you put down some of that load.
+But you sometimes don’t feel like you could or should, without some big penalty.
+You need to know that it’s OK to do this and that you’re still a good person, still lovable, and still accepted.

 That’s where I come in.
 To help you understand WHY it’s been so difficult for you to date, and then help you try out new behaviours and see if life gets a little lighter and more enjoyable.